-“It is just something we have to do to be as fast as we can,” Morris told the Herald-Sun at the time.
+“It is just something we have to do to be as fast as we can,” Morris told the Herald Sun in late 2007.

 “Just to find out more about what the car does and get more data about it.
 The more data you have the more educated changes you can make.